firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-15-on-the-other-side-of-the-line.md

 published: false
 teaser: "I've never seen a complete message come through the Line.
 Only fragments."
 art: on-the-other-side-of-the-line.png
-caption: "TK"
+caption: "A woman looks on longingly at the shadow of her lover"
-artist: amanda-makepeace
+artist: Amanda Makepeace
 artist-img: amanda-makepeace.jpg
 artist-bio: |
   Amanda Makepeace is an award-winning illustrator currently living in northeast Georgia.
 Her art is inspired by nature, mythology, magical beings, and distant worlds.
 She is the co-founder of the Bird Whisperer Project, a monthly art challenge focused on spreading the love of birds and art-making.
 Amanda’s art has appeared in ENnie Award-winning games, and on the covers popular independent novels and anthologies.
 She is a regular at fantasy and science fiction conventions in the southeast.
-Delve into her imagination at www.amandamakepeace.com..
+Delve into her imagination at www.amandamakepeace.com.
 author-img: a-t-greenblatt.jpg
 author-bio: |
   A. T. Greenblatt is a mechanical engineer by day and a writer by night.
 She lives in Philadelphia and is known to frequently subject her friends to various cooking and home brewing experiments.
 She is a graduate of Viable Paradise XVI and Clarion West 2017.
 Her work is forthcoming or has appeared in _Uncanny Magazine_, _Beneath Ceaseless Skies_, _Clarkesworld Magazine_, and _Fireside Magazine_, as well as other fine places.
 She was also a finalist for the 2018 Nebula Award.
 You can find her online at [atgreenblatt.com](http://www.atgreenblatt.com) and on Twitter at [@AtGreenblatt](https://www.twitter.com/AtGreenblatt).